jbreaper/B31DG_AS1_jbm5/README.md

 ###### H00298763

 ## [Main .ino File](/em_as1_jbm5/em_as1_jbm5.ino)
+This repository was created to work with my VSCode environment and workflow, to this end there are files within this repository that are meant to setup and maintain that environment.
+The only file required to run the project is the file "em_as1_jbm1.ino", all other files are either part of the VSCode workflow, or other documents related to the project.

 ## Tasks
 - [x] Write a program for ESP32 boared producing an output signals specified